IDA-HumanCapital/fife/docs/user_guide.md

 You can find our unit tests, powered by pytest, at https://github.com/IDA-HumanCapital/fife/tree/master/tests.
 For Windows users with conventional Anaconda or Miniconda installation paths, build_package.bat executes those unit tests and some functional tests in a fresh environment.
 Other users can execute the functional tests individually.

+### Future Work

+We intend to develop functionality for:

+- Forecasting future state conditional on survival
+- Forecasting type of exit ("competing hazards")
+- Model stacking and/or blending
+- GPU training
+- Distributed computing with Apache Spark

+We invite requests at humancapital@ida.org and issues at https://github.com/IDA-HumanCapital/fife/issues.

 ### Alternative Installation

 If firewall, air gap, or other issues prevent you from installing FIFE, please contact us at humancapital@ida.org.
 We know your pain.
 We offer in-person assistance in the Washington, D.C. metropolitan area.
 If you are unable to install Python, we can send you an executable version of FIFE.